-FSRA is seeking to modernize the way it collects data from credit unions to improve the utility of the data for risk assessment purposes in support of Principles Based Regulation (PBR).
+Through its Enhanced Data Collection (EDC) initiative, FSRA is modernizing the way it collects data from credit unions.
+It will improve the utility of the data for risk assessment purposes in support of Principles Based Regulation (PBR).

 The collection of instrument-level data, such as loans and deposits data.

-The migration of all existing reporting, including new instrument-level data, into one channel.
+The migration of all existing and new data collections, including instrument-level data, into one channel.

 There are many benefits to this approach: